Call for Nominations

 Deadline

-All nominations must be made through the form by 8 December 2023 (midnight UK time).
-The panel will announce the winner by 18 March 2024.
+The deadline for nominations was 8 December 2023 (midnight UK time).
+The panel will announce the winner by 09 April 2024.